freezer333/ramapo/source/courses/cmps367/Summer/index.md

 **Please note, this course will be counted towards a Computer Science elective for Computer Science majors.
 If you are looking for an introductory course, you should consider taking CMPS 130 instead.**

-<h2 style="clear:both">Online Course Delivery</h2>
+<h2 style="clear:both">Hybrid Course Delivery</h2>

-**This course is online, and asynchronous - meaning you can access course material at any time.**  While all modules/assignments are accessible from this site, we will use [moodle](http://moodle.ramapo.edu/) to submit all programming assignments electronically.
+**This course is primarily online, and asynchronous - meaning you can access course material at any time.**  While all modules/assignments are accessible from this site, we will use [moodle](http://moodle.ramapo.edu/) to submit all programming assignments electronically.
+Since you will be required to come to campus to take the Mid-Term and Final Exams, the college requires that this course be listed as "Hybrid".

 **Please review the college's guide to online courses and moodle [here](http://www.ramapo.edu/summer/online/)**.